skydoves/WhatIf/README.md

 Array, ByteArray, ShortArray, IntArray, LongArray, FloatArray, DoubleArray, BooleanArray, CharArray

 #### Collections

-We can use some expressions for List, Map, and Set.
+You can use some expressions for List, Map, and Set.

 - whatIfNotNullOrEmpty: An expression for invoking `whatIf` when the `List` is not null and not empty.
 - addWhatIfNotNull: An expression for adding an element and invoking `whatIf` when the element is not null.
 - addAllWhatIfNotNull: An expression for adding an element and invoking `whatIf` when the element is not null.